Never Mind the Buzzcocks

 Mark Lamarr (1996-2005, Series 1-17)

 Simon Amstell (2006-8, Series 19-22)

-Guest hosts (in order, but not including repeat performances): James Corden, Rhod Gilbert, Alex James, Jack Whitehall, Frank Skinner, Claudia Winkleman, Mark Watson, Martin Freeman, David Walliams, Dermot O'Leary, Frankie Boyle, David Tennant, Mark Ronson, Catherine Tate, Jack Dee, Terry Wogan, David O'Doherty, Tim Minchin, Tim Westwood, Lee Mack, Juliette Lewis, Josh Groban, Robert Webb, David Hasselhoff, Lorraine Kelly, Adam Buxton, Will Young, Greg Davies, Alice Cooper, James Blunt, Tinie Tempah, Cilla Black, John Barrowman, Kathy Burke, Example, Nick Grimshaw, Ne-Yo, John Hannah, Russell Howard, Peter Andre, Sara Cox, Kristen Schaal, Eamonn Holmes, Rizzle Kicks, Michael Bolton, Jack Whitehall, Warwick Davis, Dizzee Rascal, Johnny Vegas (2009-, Series 23-)
+Guest hosts (in order, but not including repeat performances): James Corden, Rhod Gilbert, Alex James, Jack Whitehall, Frank Skinner, Claudia Winkleman, Mark Watson, Martin Freeman, David Walliams, Dermot O'Leary, Frankie Boyle, David Tennant, Mark Ronson, Catherine Tate, Jack Dee, Terry Wogan, David O'Doherty, Tim Minchin, Tim Westwood, Lee Mack, Juliette Lewis, Josh Groban, Robert Webb, David Hasselhoff, Lorraine Kelly, Adam Buxton, Will Young, Greg Davies, Alice Cooper, James Blunt, Tinie Tempah, Cilla Black, John Barrowman, Katy Brand, Jake Humphrey, Kathy Burke, Example, Nick Grimshaw, Ne-Yo, Richard Ayoade, Richard Madeley, Alex Horne, Stephen Mangan, Liza Tarbuck, Bob Mortimer, John Hannah, Russell Howard, Peter Andre, Sara Cox, Kristen Schaal, Eamonn Holmes, Rizzle Kicks, Michael Bolton, Warwick Davis, Dizzee Rascal, Johnny Vegas (2009-13, Series 23-27)